| Potty Train Puppy In Days | Indoor Dog Potty |

 Potty Training Puppy is a Vital Lesson For Any Young

-immensely.
-These first few weeks in a new home are extremely important
+These first few weeks in a new home are extremely important for your puppy.
+He/she needs to learn when and

-eliminate.
-The training you set now will usually last a lifetime.
-For
+where to eliminate.
+The training you set now will usually last a

-those of you that work full time, routine scheduling will fit right in
+lifetime.
+For those of you that work full time, routine scheduling will fit

-with your normal schedule and with your puppy training efforts!
+right in with your normal schedule and with your puppy

-Developing a routine schedule in conjunction with teaching your puppy
+training efforts!
+Developing your routine in conjunction with teaching your puppy

-where and when "to go" is the first and most important lesson to begin
+when and where "to go" is the first and most important lesson to begin

 Developing a routine schedule is very important for any young puppy or

-older dog, especially when it comes to potty training.
+older dog (and yes! this works on older dogs too!), especially when it comes to potty training.
 Be patient!

 Expect a puppy to eliminate every few hours until their bladder